patrick-kidger/optimistix/docs/api/norms.md

 Optimistix includes the following norms.
 (But any function `PyTree -> non-negative real scalar` will suffice.)

+!!! info

     For the curious: Optimistix typically uses [`optimistix.max_norm`][] as its default norm throughout.
 This is because it is invariant to the size of the problem, i.e. adding extra zero padding will never affect its output.
 This helps to ensure a consistent experience as the problem size changes.
 (This property is "sort of" true of [`optimistix.rms_norm`][], and not at all true of [`optimistix.two_norm`][].)

 ::: optimistix.max_norm